Conway Scenic Railroad FAQs

 -

-We recommend our Conway Valley Train for small children.
-This is our classic heritage rail excursion and offers a step back in time using 1920s build rail passenger cars.
+Spring, Summer and Fall, we recommend our Valley Train to Conway for families with young children.
+This is our classic heritage rail excursion that we have run since August 4, 1974.
+It offers a step back in time by providing the opportunity to experience century-old passenger cars in motion.
 The journey takes just under an hour.

 -